 The Desire To Be Made Whole

-So Jesus asked him, "Do you want to get well?"
-It may seem a strange question but a long period of chronic illness leaves many without self-respect or hope.
-Indeed, they believe their lifestyle is dictated by their illness which becomes the main focus for living each day.
-It is not just the physically sick who feel like that, but many who are burdened with impossible problems eventually lose the desire for things to change.
+Jesus asked him, "Do you want to get well?"
+It may seem a strange question, but a long period of chronic illness leaves many without self-respect or hope.
+Indeed, their lifestyle is dictated by their illness - which may have been considered to be due to some sin in the family (John 9:1-2).
+It was a hopeless existence.
+Even today, it is not just the physically sick who feel like that, but many who are burdened with impossible problems eventually lose the desire for things to change (Luke 13:11).
 Indeed, if they did change, some would feel the challenge of a new lifestyle might be too difficult to handle.

 © Dr Paul Adams